flock-homes/pdftk-java/README.md

 - Does not ask for owner password if not needed.
 - Does not report some structure-only form fields.
 - Reports some missing values in multi-valued form fields.
+- Does not escape form fields if UTF-8 output is selected.

 ## Source organization